akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “And why the tears?”

+Beatrice lay her head down on her father's lap, as she once would as a young girl.
+“Everything has changed,” she whispered angrily.
+“I walked into that hall a girl with a goose.
+I walked out… promised to a stranger.”

+Harold held her hands – still red from gripping the basket, still cold from the road.

+Beatrice paused long, determined not to cry again, giving her time to think.

-“I am no longer to be a maiden but a woman.”
-She paused long, determined not to cry again, giving her time to think.
-“The whole world seems upside down, changed in a day, father.
+“I am no longer to be a maiden but a woman.
+The whole world seems upside down, changed in a day, father.
 I worry about Stanwey and about you.
-He said—He promised—” She stopped, breathing quickly but calming down, remembering Godfrey’s words.
+He said—But he promised—” She stopped, breathing quickly but calming down, remembering Godfrey’s words.
 “He promised that Stanwey would not be taken.
 That you would not be left alone.”

 Harold said nothing.
 He looked at her for a long time, his thumb moving slowly over her knuckles.

 “And you, daughter?
 What do you want?”

-“He doesn't talk much, but seems trustworthy.”
+“He doesn't talk much, but he does at least seem trustworthy.”

 “Nay, child, what do **you** want?”